abrarhussain95/PAK_tick/ReadMe.txt

 Lower and upper 95% credible intervals

-Maps showing predicted distribution across all districts These outputs highlight potential high-risk areas where no field sampling data exists.
+Maps showing the predicted distribution across all districts These outputs highlight potential high-risk areas where no field sampling data exists.